babennettdev/ml-notebooks/datasets/README.md

 ## Manual Download

 You can download datasets directly from Kaggle.com.
-Folder structure (to ensure no modifications are necessary) is listen below.
+Folder structure (to ensure no modifications are necessary) is listed below.

 ```
 datasets